ota-man12/3rd-year-project-kasi-food/KasiFood/README.md

 - New Grocery Screen
 - Animated GIFs
 - Deployed on EXPO (So anyone can preview the app by scanning QR code)
-- And a lot more... (please preview the app with EXPO Go app or Watch the video)
+- And a lot more... (please preview the app with EXPO Go)

 ### APIs

 - Stripe payment

+### How to Run App

+- npm install --global yarn
+- npm install
+- yarn start